 What to Wear

-children warmly for outdoor activities.
+Dress infants and children warmly for outdoor activities.
 Several thin layers will keep them dry and warm.
 Don’t forget warm boots, gloves or mittens, and a hat.
+Choose boots that are large enough to comfortably accommodate two pairs of socks.

-infant's sleeping enviroment because they are associated with suffocation dealths and may contribute to
+infant's sleeping enviroment because they are associated with suffocation deaths and may contribute to

 Sudden Infant Death Syndrome (SIDS).
-Sleep clothing like one-piece sleepers or wearable blankets is preferred.
+It is better to use sleep clothing like one-piece sleepers or wearable blankets is preferred.

 exposure to colder temperatures.
 It often happens when a youngster is